zodb/relstorage/README.txt

         blob directory holds a cache of blobs.
 When this option is false, the blob directory should not be shared among clients.

+        This option must be true when using ZODB 3.8, because ZODB 3.8 is not compatible with the file layout required for a blob cache.
+Use ZODB 3.9 or later if you want to store blobs in the relational database.

 ``blob-cache-size``
         Maximum size of the blob cache, in bytes.
 If empty (the default), the cache size isn't checked and the blob directory will grow without bounds.
 This should be either empty or significantly larger than the largest blob you store.
 At least 1 gigabyte is recommended for typical databases.
-More is recommended if you store videos, CD/DVD images, or virtual machine images.
-If this option is set too small, blobs could be evicted from the cache before application code can get them, resulting in POSExceptions.
+More is recommended if you store large files such as videos, CD/DVD images, or virtual machine images.

         This option allows suffixes such as "mb" or "gb".
         This option is ignored if shared-blob-dir is true.

 ``blob-cache-size-check``
-        Blob cache check size as percent of blob-cache-size.
+        Blob cache check size as percent of blob-cache-size: "10" means "10%".
 The blob cache size will be checked when this many bytes have been loaded into the cache.
 Defaults to 10% of the blob cache size.

         This option is ignored if shared-blob-dir is true.